Working together, our school community is committed to inspiring our future generations to achieve educational excellence.

 Close links between home and school are key to enabling pupils to achieve their full potential.
 Therefore we regularly provide parents with pupil progress and curriculum information.
 Families are given the opportunity to work collaboratively alongside their children.

-If you would like to find out more information about our school, please contact school and ask to speak to Ms Hanson (Deputy Head/Leader of Teaching and Learning)
+If you would like to find out more information about our school, please contact school and ask to speak to Mrs Cook (Deputy Head/Leader of Teaching and Learning)